LexieData/LexieData.GitHub.io/sports_project.md

 ### Question 1
 The first question asks: what position is the most efficient at shooting 3-pointers for every team?
 I showed this by creating a heat map.
 <img src="images/Tableau Heat Map.png"/> <br>
 This heat map shows the average percentage of 3 pointers for each team and each player's position on that team.
 The darker the color, the higher the percentage.
-Center position has higher percentages with an outlier of "0" for UTA.
+I couldn't show all of the data here but I concluded that Center position has higher percentages with an outlier of "0" for UTA.

 ### Question 2
 How did different players/positions do on total points, total assists, & total rebounds?
 I answered this by creating a bubble plot to show the three different criteria: <br>